vitrayagithub/hipml/examples/example_02_sections with complex conditions.pml.md

   Approval Date: 2019-01-01
   Effective Date: 2019-02-01
   Expiration Date: 2024-12-31
-  Sum Assured: One of the following:
+  Sum Insured: One of the following:
     - Amt(1,00,000) if Var(Employee Designation) is "Staff"
         and Var(Enhancement Type) is "50%"
     - Amt(2,00,000) if Var(Employee Designation) is "Associate"